Croatia joined Schengen – what this means for Croatian residents and tourists

 The facts are these…

-What joining Schengen brings to Croatian residents and visitors
+What Schengen brought to Croatian residents and visitors

-The Schengen area is a joint territory of associated European countries that functions as one state with regard to border controls.
-Schengen member states control people who enter and leave Schengen at their border crosses.
+The Schengen area is a joint territory of associated European countries that functions as one state concerning border controls.
+Schengen member states control people who enter and leave Schengen at their border crossings.
 However, there are no border (internal) controls between Schengen members.

-Schengen currently has 26 members, including 22 EU member states plus another four countries (Iceland, Liechtenstein, Norway, and Switzerland).
+Schengen currently has 27 members, including 23 EU member states, plus another four countries (Iceland, Liechtenstein, Norway, and Switzerland).
 They mutually agreed to abolish national border checks between them to simplify trading and border crossing procedures.

 By joining the European Union in 2013, Croatia accepted the entire Schengen legal acquis.
-However, this does not mean that Croatia automatically entered the Schengen area at the time of EU accession.
+However, Croatia did not automatically enter the Schengen area at the time of EU accession.

-To apply the Schengen legal acquis, Croatia must be evaluated in the following areas:
+To apply the Schengen legal acquis, Croatia had to be evaluated in:

 - External border management